Treatments of tomorrow: Preparing for breakthroughs in dementia

 - Scope for drugs companies and the health service to agree early or conditional access to new disease-modifying treatments where appropriate, alongside ongoing ‘real world’ data collection to understand longer-term effects;

-- Any changes to the system recommended by the government’s ongoing Accelerated Access Review work for new dementia treatments.
+- Ensuring that any changes to the system recommended by the government’s ongoing Accelerated Access Review are suitable for new dementia treatments.